 Divorces can be straight forward, however complications can arise if you have lived under the same roof during your separation, if you have difficulties serving the other party or if you do not want to attend the Court hearing yourself.

-our divorce lawyer is able to assist with all aspects of this process.
+our divorce lawyers Adelaide is able to assist with all aspects of this process.

 De Facto relationships

 If you have lived with your partner for more than two years, have a child together or have made significant contributions to joint finances then you or your partner may be entitled ot a de facto relationship property settlement, superannuation split and spousal maintenance.

 While the process is similar to that for married couples, we can advise you regarding whether a de facto relationship exists and what your entitlements may be.